Key tips to remember

 - Shop around to make sure service pros are qualified and work is guaranteed

 At Cinch, we strive to make things simple and stratightfoward.
-So, here's a quick summary of what a home warranty does and how it works, so you can decide if it makes financial sense for you.
+So, here's a quick summary on how a home warranty works, so you can decide if a home warranty is worth it in your financial situation.

-A home warranty (sometimes called a home protection plan or home service plan) is a service agreement between you and the warranty provider.
-The basics of most agreements are:
+A home warranty is (sometimes called a home protection plan or home service plan) a service agreement between you and the warranty provider.
+Generally, here's how a home warranty works:

-- A 12-month contract.
-You pay an annual fee that varies in price depending upon where you live, the level of coverage you want and how much (or how little) you prefer to pay out of pocket when you have a claim.
+- Contracts are usually 12-months.
+You pay an annual fee that varies in price depending upon where you live, what the home warranty covers and how much (or how little) you prefer to pay out of pocket when you have a claim.

 - The out of pocket cost is known as a deductible, service fee or trade service fee.
-There's a wide range across all warranty providers, but you can expect most to be $150 or less — usually significantly less than the cost of repairing or replacing things yourself.
+There's a wide range across all home warranty companies, but you can expect most to be $150 or less — usually significantly less than the cost of repairing or replacing things yourself.

-- Most providers give you the option to pay your annual contract price (or premium) upfront or pay in monthly installments.
+- Most providers give you the option to pay your annual home warranty price (or premium) upfront or pay in monthly installments.
 A higher deductible will usually reduce your annual premium.

 - In return, the provider takes on the risk that one of your covered appliances or systems will break down.

-- Covered appliances typically include the major items in your kitchen, plus washers and dryers.
+- Covered appliances typically include the major items in your kitchen like your refrigerator plus washers and dryers and more.

 - "Systems" can be tougher to decipher.
-It commonly refers to heating, air conditioning, electrical and plumbing; and may include additional items like bathroom fixtures, ceiling fans, ductwork and more (see everything covered by Cinch plans here).
+It commonly refers to heating, air conditioning, electrical and plumbing; and may include additional items like bathroom fixtures, plumbing, ceiling fans, ductwork and more (see everything covered by Cinch home warranty plans here).

 How does the claims process work?